awesomericky/multiple-gait-controller-for-quadruped-robot/README.md

 We propose a method to learn multiple gaits of quadruped robot using hierarchical reinforcement learning.
 We designed a hierarchical controller and a learning framework that could learn and show multiple gaits in a single policy.
 Every experiment was done in RAISIM simulator [link](https://raisim.com/sections/Introduction.html).

 Using our method, quadruped robot can learn multiple gaits including Trot, Pace, and Bound(imperfect).
-We further successfully learned multiple gaits in a single policy using our framework.
-To show the existence of optimal gaits for specific velocity range, we held an analysis of mechanical energy usage of each learned gaits.
+We further successfully learned multiple gait in a single policy using our framework.
+To show the existence of optimal gaits for specific velocity range, we held an analysis of mechanical energy usage for each learned gaits.
 Check the paper for detailed results.

 - Project report: https://bit.ly/3mPlMqB
 - Project slides: https://bit.ly/3ADOjV1